Configuring On-Premise Conferencing and Group Calls

 },

-You need to copy the token and use it in the next step.
+}Copy the token — you will need it in the next step.

-You can now run mesibo live using the token you generated in the previous step,
+Run mesibo live using the token generated above:

 $ sudo docker run --entrypoint /mesibo/bin/live -v /etc/mesibo:/etc/mesibo \